 Myth 4: Heart disease only occurs in older women

 A woman's heart disease risk does increase significantly after menopause according to the National Heart Lung and Blood Institute.
 But each year 83,000 women under age 65 and 35,000 women under age 55 suffer from heart attacks according to the Women's Heart Foundation.
 The AHA suggests that women have blood pressure blood cholesterol body mass index waist circumference and diet and exercise patterns screened regularly starting at age 20.
 Women with heart disease risk factors can request their doctor perform heart disease stress tests.

 Myth 5: Active women don't get heart disease

-Exercise does reduce a woman’s risk for heart disease but doesn’t make her risk free.
-Even women who exercise regularly can have other heart disease risk factors such as high blood pressure high cholesterol a poor diet smoking being overweight having diabetes being over age 55 or having a family history of early heart disease notes the National Heart Lung and Blood Institute.
+Exercise does reduce a woman's risk for heart disease but doesn't make her risk free.
+Even women who exercise regularly can have other heart disease risk factors such as high blood pressure, high cholesterol, a poor diet, smoking, being overweight, having diabetes, being over age 55 or having a family history of early heart disease.
 A study published in Physical Medicine and Rehabilitation Clinics of North America reports that women who experience female athlete triad — characterized by disordered eating the absence of a menstrual cycle and osteoporosis — may be at higher risk of heart disease.
-Active women can lower their heart disease risks by eating plenty of heart-healthy foods like fruits vegetables whole grains legumes nuts seeds and plant-based oils and by losing weight if they’re overweight.
+Active women can lower their heart disease risks by eating plenty of heart-healthy foods like fruits vegetables whole grains legumes nuts seeds and plant-based oils and by losing weight if they're overweight.

 Being aware of the risk factors for heart disease knowing the warning signs of heart attacks and seeing a doctor regularly will all help women reduce their risk of heart disease.